-DO NOT forget to connect the fan cables to the fan connectors.
+- DO NOT forget to connect the fan cables to the fan connectors.
 Insufficient air flow inside the system may damage the motherboard components.
 These are not jumpers!
-Do not place jumper caps on the fan connectors!

-• Ensure that the CPU fan cable is securely installed to the CPU fan connector.
+Do not place jumper caps on the fan connectors! - Ensure that the CPU fan cable is securely installed to the CPU fan connector.

-- The CPU FAN connector supports the CPU fan of maximum 1A (12 W) fan power. - The CPU_FAN, CHA_FAN, and EXT_FAN connectors support the FAN Xpert 3 feature on X99 platform. - W_PUMP function support depends on water cooling device.
-When using a water cooling device, connect the device's fan connector(s) to the motherboard's CPU_FAN connector, and the water pump connector to the W_PUMP connector. - The EXT_FAN connector supports 3 of 10 thermal sensor sources. - All fan connectors detect the type of fan installed and automatically switches the control modes.
-To configure the fan's control mode, go to Advanced Mode > Monitor CPU Q-Fan Control item in BIOS. - For better Q-Fan functions, we recommend using 4-pin PWM fans when you connect powerful fans (1A or above) onto the H_AMP_FAN connector. - The chassis fan connectors support DC and PWM modes.
-To set these fans to DC or PWM, go to Advanced Mode > Monitor > Chassis Fan 1/2 Q-Fan Control items in BIOS.
+- The CPU\FAN connector supports the CPU fan of maximum 1A (12 W) fan power. - The CPU\FAN, CHA\FAN, and EXT\FAN connectors support the FAN Xpert 3 feature on X99 platform. - The EXT\FAN connector supports 2 of 5 thermal sensor sources. - All fan connectors detect the type of fan installed and automatically switches the control modes.
+To configure the fan's control mode, go to Advanced Mode > Monitor CPU Q-Fan Control item in BIOS. - To install more fans, refer to section 2.1.8 Expansion card installation for details. - For better Q-Fan functions, we recommend using 4-pin PWM fans when you connect powerful fans (1A or above) onto the H\AMP\FAN connector. - Ensure to disable Q-Fan functions if you want to connect powerful 3-pin DC fans (1A or above) onto the H AMP FAN connector. - Connect the fan of your water cooling kit to the CPU FAN connector.